-International carefully supervised supplier network
+International supplier network

 Teleste’s sourcing is divided into strategic sourcing and operational purchasing.
 Strategic sourcing selects suppliers, negotiates contracts and is responsible for supplier relationship management.
 Operational purchasing places orders with suppliers and is responsible for daily supplier interaction.

 Strict selection criteria

 Supplier selection is based on Teleste’s values: customer centricity, respect, reliability and result orientation.
-When selections are made, the aspects evaluated include, among other things, technological know-how, the quality of products and deliveries, delivery reliability, operational ethics and cost efficiency.
-The Teleste Supplier Code of Conduct was updated in 2018 to better meet the needs expressed by Teleste’s customers.
+The aspects taken into account in supplier selection include technological know-how, the quality of products and deliveries, delivery reliability, operational ethics and cost efficiency.
+Before engaging in more active co-operation, each new supplier fills in Teleste’s comprehensive self-evaluation that consists of approximately 100 questions related to corporate governance, information security, occupational safety, corporate responsibility, compliance with law and environmental regulations as well as the organisation and its know-how and ability to innovate.
 Teleste categorises suppliers into key, primary, approved and new suppliers.
 The category specifies the relationship and management model between Teleste and the supplier.
 Key suppliers and primary suppliers are evaluated annually, approved suppliers at three-year intervals and new suppliers at the beginning of the supplier relationship.
-The evaluation model is updated when necessary.
 Active evaluation of the supplier base and reviews of suppliers’ business continuity plans are part of the supplier-related business continuity risk management.